 There is a clear difference between electronic signatures and digital signatures though, and confusingly digital signatures can be referred to as electronic signatures which does not help matters.

 Digital signatures must provide a way to authenticate the signer’s identity.

-This is done through the use of a unique PKI signing key for each user (PKI stands for Public Key Infrastructure, a technical framework of encryption and cybersecurity) and an associated digital certificate which acts as a digital identity embedded into every signature.
+Authentication is done through the use of a unique Public Key Infrastructure (PKI) signing key for each user and an associated digital certificate which acts as a digital identity embedded into every signature.
+Public Key Infrastructure is a technical framework of encryption and cybersecurity.

 Every time you create a new digital signature, these technologies get to work to securely bind your identity to the document.
 The signing key is private and remains under the sole control of the owner, only accessible after appropriate authentication and authorisation checks.

-One of the most commonly used digital signatures are Qualified Signatures.
+One of the most commonly used digital signature is a Qualified Signature.

 Under the EU’s eIDAS regulation (shorthand for electronic identification and trust services), Qualified Digital Signatures must be:

 - Created using means that the signatory can maintain under their sole control;

 - Linked to the data to which it relates in such a manner that any subsequent change of the data is detectable;